ADVENTURE EDUCATION ?

 Not only does Adventure Education help to build a sense of crew at our school and beyond, it also honors different kinds of intelligences and interests.
-Schools are now recognizing the importance of teaching the “whole child,” which means that students engage in more than academic learning.
+We recognize the importance of teaching the “whole child,” which means that students engage in more than academic learning.
 Adventure Ed. is a natural avenue for students to access 21st century skills such as creativity, communication, problem solving, global awareness, civic responsibility, systems thinking, health/wellness, and resiliency.

 Students benefit from Adventure Education through empowerment, collaboration, building trust and empathy, mindfulness, and acquiring the essential skills for safe and sustainable utilization of the outdoors.
 Another important goal of Adventure Ed. is to cultivate an understanding of environmental systems and gain perspective about our human impact on the planet.

-The voyage experiences are meant to build from year to year, so that a sixth grader learns basic skills, while a seventh grader would take more ownership by exploring youth leadership and more advanced mountaineering.
-By eighth grade, students would be given more responsibilities to plan the voyages.
+The voyage experiences build from year to year, so that a sixth grader learns basic skills, while a seventh grader would take more ownership by exploring youth leadership and more advanced mountaineering.
+By eighth grade, students are given more responsibilities to plan the voyages.

 Further goals include offering multiple voyages each year, with some focusing on adventure and others that are driven by content.